-- Holding such regular meetings as may be necessary and such special meetings as may be called by its Chairman or at the request of the public accounting firm serving as the Company's independent auditors or of the Corporate Controller; - 2.
-Creating an agenda for the ensuing year; - 3.
+Holding such regular meetings as may be necessary and such special meetings as may be called by its Chairman or at the request of the public accounting firm serving as the Company's independent auditors or of the Corporate Controller;

+- 2. Creating an agenda for the ensuing year; - 3.
 Reviewing the performance of the Company's independent auditors and recommending annually to the Board of Directors for submission to the stockholders of the Company a public accounting firm for appointment as the Company's independent auditors; requesting from the independent auditors annually, a formal written statement delineating all relationships between the independent auditors and the Company consistent with Independence Standards Board Standard Number 1; discussing with the independent auditors any such disclosed relationships and their impact on the independent auditors' independence; recommending that the Board of Directors take appropriate action in response to the outside auditors' report to satisfy itself of the independent auditors' independence; and, subject to any action that may be taken by the full Board, terminating the independent auditors when and if such action shall, in the opinion of the Committee, be appropriate; - 4.
-Conferring with the independent auditors and the internal auditing department concerning the scope of their examinations of the books and records of the Company and its subsidiaries; reviewing and approving the independent auditors' annual engagement letter; reviewing and approving the Company's internal audit charter, annual audit plans and budgets; directing the special attention of the auditors to specific matters or areas deemed by the Committee or the auditors to be of special significance; and authorizing the auditors to perform such supplemental reviews or audits as the Committee may deem desirable;

-- Reviewing with management, the independent auditors, and the internal auditing department significant risks and exposures, audit activities, and significant audit findings; - Reviewing the range and cost of audit and non-audit services performed by the independent auditors and approving in advance any non-audit service projects anticipated to exceed \$100,000 in cost; - 7.
+Conferring with the independent auditors and the internal auditing department concerning the scope of their examinations of the books and records of the Company and its subsidiaries; reviewing and approving the independent auditors' annual engagement letter; reviewing and approving the Company's internal audit charter, annual audit plans and budgets; directing the special attention of the auditors to specific matters or areas deemed by the Committee or the auditors to be of special significance; and authorizing the auditors to perform such supplemental reviews or audits as the Committee may deem desirable; - Reviewing with management, the independent auditors, and the internal auditing department significant risks and exposures, audit activities, and significant audit findings; - 6.
+Reviewing the range and cost of audit and non-audit services performed by the independent auditors and approving in advance any non-audit service projects anticipated to exceed \$50,000 in cost; - 7.
 Being available during the course of the audit or at other times, either as a group or individually, to discuss any matters that might affect the financial statements, internal controls or other financial aspects of the operations of the Company or its subsidiaries; - 8.
 Receiving copies of the annual comments from the independent auditors on accounting procedures and systems of control, summarizing findings at all Company locations, subsequent to the completion of the audit; and reviewing with the independent auditors any questions, comments or suggestions they may have relating to the internal controls, accounting practices or procedures of the Company or its subsidiaries; - 9.
-Reviewing with management and the independent auditors the Company's audited financial statements and the independent auditors' opinion with respect to such financial statements, and its quarterly financial statements, including the nature and extent of any significant changes in accounting principles or the application thereof and the matters required to be discussed by SAS No. 61; - 10.Making or causing to be made, from time to time, such other examinations or reviews as the Committee may deem advisable with respect to the adequacy of the systems of internal control and accounting practices of the Company and its subsidiaries and with respect to current accounting trends and developments, taking such action with respect thereto as it shall deem appropriate; - 11.Reviewing the results of audits from the independent auditors and the internal auditors regarding internal controls and other matters relating to the accounting procedures and the books and records of the Company and its subsidiaries, ensuring programs are in place to implement all accepted recommendations made by the independent auditors and the internal auditors, and reviewing the correction of controls deemed to be deficient; - 12.Providing an independent, direct communication between the Board of Directors, independent auditors, and the internal auditing department; - 13.Reviewing the adequacy of internal controls and procedures related to executive travel and entertainment; - 14.Reviewing with appropriate Company personnel the actions taken to ensure compliance with the Company's Summary of Policies on Business Conduct and the results of confirmations and violations of those Policies;
+Reviewing with management and the independent auditors the Company's audited financial statements and the independent auditors' opinion with respect to such financial statements, and its quarterly financial statements, including the nature and extent of any significant changes in accounting principles or the application thereof and the matters required to be discussed by SAS No. 61;